jroman00/localenv-example-php/README.md

-# Example Application
+# Localenv Example

-A simple hello world application
+An example "hello world" application built for the purpose of demonstrating how to use [`localenv`](https://github.com/jroman00/localenv)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

-### Installation

-This application should be developed as part of the [`localenv`](https://github.com/jroman00/localenv) network.
+This application is not intended to be used on its own and should only be used as part of the [`localenv`](https://github.com/jroman00/localenv) ecosystem.
 See the [localenv installation instructions](https://github.com/jroman00/localenv/blob/master/README.md) to get started

 ## Scripts

 ### Running a Shell

-To connect to the running container:
+Once running via [`localenv`](https://github.com/jroman00/localenv), connect to the running container via:

 ```
 docker-compose exec localenv-example sh